Top Best Mergers and Acquisitions (M&A) Books

 - This book can be a great reference guide for any students (especially law) who would like to finish things off quickly.

-- All of the titles have been written by authorities in the subject and you would also get different perspectives from various sources.
+- All of the titles have been written by authorities on the subject, and you would also get different perspectives from various sources.

 #9 – Mergers, Acquisitions, Divestitures, and Other Restructurings (Wiley Finance)